matomo-org/developer-documentation/docs/generated/2.0-b2/Piwik/DataTable.md

 ### `makeFromSimpleArray()` <a name="makeFromSimpleArray"></a>

-Returns a new DataTable created with data from a &#039;simple&#039; array.
+Returns a new DataTable created with data from a 'simple' array.

 #### Description